box/developer.box.com/guides/events/shield-alert-events.md

 ```
 <!-- markdownlint-enable line-length -->

-## Anomalous download alert
+### Anomalous download alert

-A suspicious locations alert will be produced when anomalous content download
+A suspicious locations alert is produced when Shield detects an account holder
-behavior has been detected.
-It can be identified by the `Anomalous Download`
+who may be stealing sensitive content.
+It can be identified by the
-value within `additional_details.shield_alert.rule_category`.
+`Anomalous Download` value within
+`additional_details.shield_alert.rule_category`.

-The `additional_details` payload will provide the following details.
+The `additional_details` payload will provide the following details:

 <!-- markdownlint-disable line-length -->